XCP UDP Configuration

 Simulink Real-Time / XCP / UDP

-The XCP UDP Configuration block uses the parameters specified in the A2L file and the ASAP2 database to establish an XCP slave connection.
+The XCP UDP Configuration block uses the parameters specified in the A2L file and the ASAP2 database to establish an XCP server connection.

-Before you acquire or stimulate data, specify the A2L file to use in your XCP UDP Configuration .
-Use one XCP UDP Configuration to configure one slave connection for data acquisition or stimulation.
+Before you acquire or stimulate data, specify the A2L file to use in your XCP UDP Configuration.
+Use one XCP UDP Configuration to configure one server connection for data acquisition or stimulation.
 If you add XCP UDP Data Acquisition and XCP UDP Data Stimulation blocks, your model checks to see if there is a corresponding XCP UDP Configuration block.
-If there is no corresponding XCP CAN Configuration block, the model prompts to add one.
+If there is no corresponding XCP UDP Configuration block, the model prompts you to add one.

 The XCP UDP communication blocks support Simulink® accelerator mode and rapid accelerator mode.
-Using this feature, you can speed up the execution of Simulink models.
-For more information about these simulation modes, see the Simulink documentation.
+You can speed up the execution of Simulink models by using these modes.
+For more information about these simulation modes, see Design Your Model for Effective Acceleration (Simulink).

 Specify a unique name for your XCP session.